St Fagans Castle: History

 A medieval castle dating from the 13th century previously existed on the site.
 By 1536 it lay in ruins.
 By 1563 the site had been sold to a Dr John Gibbon.
 A new house was built on the site either by Gibbon or by Nicholas Herbert, who bought the site from Gibbon in 1586.
 Part of the D-shaped medieval boundary fortifications remain, forming a wall around the current house.

-Sir Edward Lewis of The Van, Caerphilly, bought the house in 1616 and the interior dates partly from then and partly from after 1850, when it began use as the preferred summer home of the senior branch of the Windsor-Clive family.
-These were from 1905 elevated to the Earldom of Plymouth.
-Their (Lord Windsor) ownership arose in 1833, namely since its passing to Lady Harriet Clive, wife of the 13th Lord Windsor.
-She then had carried out decades of restorations.
-The sequence of terraces in the gardens was created for the Windsor-Clives in 1865–6 and extended in the early 20th century.
+Sir Edward Lewis of The Van, Caerphilly, bought the house in 1616 from the Herbert family in trust under strict condition that it remain in the senior male line of the Lewis family forever.
+The interior dates partly from then and partly from after 1850, when in the possession of the Windsor-Clive family.
+Their ownership began in 1833, when the estate was inherited by Lady Harriet Clive (later the 13th Baroness Windsor), wife of the Hon.
+Robert Clive.
+Lady Clive undertook much restoration work spanning several decades.
+The sequence of terraces in the gardens was created in 1865–6 and extended in the early 20th century.
 The house became a convalescent hospital for soldiers during World War I, with the banqueting hall containing a ward of 40 beds.

-In 1947 the family gave the estate to the National Museum of Wales.
+In 1947, by his will, Ivor Windsor-Clive, 2nd Earl of Plymouth, gave the castle and estate to the National Museum of Wales.

+In 1951, Iorwerth Peate, keeper-in-charge for the castle, was allowed by the Hon.
+John Morgan to select thirty pieces of furniture from Tredegar House for exhibition in the castle’s period rooms; Morgan was disposing of the contents of Tredegar House following its sale in lieu of death-duties.

-Building alongside and grounds accommodate the former Welsh Folk Museum, St Fagans National Museum of History.
+Buildings in the grounds accommodate the former Welsh Folk Museum, St Fagans National Museum of History.

+Historic listing designations

-The castle is statutorily recognised and protected in the highest category (Grade I) since 1977.
-The lead water cistern in the courtyard is Grade II* listed, Many garden structures have initial, mainstream Grade II status.
+The castle has been statutorily recognised and protected in the highest category (Grade I) since 1977.
+The gardens and grounds are designated Grade I on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
+A lead water cistern in the courtyard is Grade II* listed, and may have been brought from Van, a historic home of the Lewis family.
+Many garden structures have Grade II status.